cian-chambliss-personal/thingify/README.md

 If not specified, shapes are assumed to be touching

-- Above  (first shape is directly above second shape)
+- Above  (child is centered on and 'above' the parentt shape)
-- Below  (first shape is directly below second shape)
+- Below  (chile is center on and 'below' the parentt shape)
-- Above Corners (repeat second shape abobe at just the top corners)
+- Above Corners (repeat child above 'top' corners of parent shape)
-- Below Corners (repeat second shape below at just the bottom corners)
+- Below Corners (repeat child below 'bottom' corners of parent shape)
-- At Corners (repeat second shape at every corner)
+- At Corners (repeat child at every corner)
-- At Top Corners (repeat second shape at just the top corners)
+- At Top Corners (repeat child at just the top corners)
-- At Bottom Corners (repeat second shape at just the bottom corners)
+- At Bottom Corners (repeat child at just the bottom corners)
 - At Sides (Duplicate along left/right side / mirroring on left).
 - On Edges (Duplicate second shape at center of every edge).
 - On Top Edges (Duplicate second shape at center of just the top edges).
 - On Bottom Edges (Duplicate second shape at center of just the bottom edges).
-- Above Edges (repeat second shape abobe at just the top edges)
+- Above Edges (repeat child shape above at just the top edges)
-- Below Edges (repeat second shape below at just the bottom edges)
+- Below Edges (repeat child shape below at just the bottom edges)
 - Left of (from shapes perspective, second shape is on left)
 - Right of (from shapes perspective, second shape is on right)
 - Behind (first shape is directly behind second shape)